Cabinet d'avocats

 COURSE DESCRIPTION

-This 18 hour course is dispensed at the Institut Supérieur de Commerce in Paris to students in the MBA program in International Business and Project Management.
+This 42 hour course is dispensed at the Institut Supérieur de Commerce in Paris to students in the MBA program in International Business Management.
+The course is intended to familiarize participants with the rules of international business law in particular as they relate to issues of current interest.

 MATERIALS